Spring Vaccinations

 Last summer, over 10,000 cases of COVID-19 were reported in Scotland, with more than 4,000 people hospitalised.
 The virus remains a serious risk, especially for older adults and those with weakened immune systems.

-If you’re eligible, your invitation for a COVID-19 vaccine is on its way.
+If you’re eligible, you will have received an invitation for a COVID-19 vaccine .
 Protection from previous vaccination reduces over time, so it’s important to get vaccinated to help maintain your immunity all year round.

 This spring, the COVID-19 vaccine is being offered to: